Jumpy07/Solis---SolisCloud-and-Home-Assistant/README.md

 RS485 / Modbus consists of Slaves and Masters, the Solis Inverter is a Slave, and the Solis Data Stick is a Master, unfortunately the Home Assistant Connection is also a Master and on a RS485 bus, typically only one master is allowed.
 To therefore allow both the Solis Data Logger and the Homne Assistant connections to work, we need a way of allowing two masters on the RS485 bus.

+I assume you know your way around TCP/IP networks, can use a soldering iron, and have a multi-meter to check your wiring.
+NO LIABILITY WILL BE ACCECPTED IF YOU DAMAGE THE RS485 PORT ON YOUR INVERTER, DO THIS AT YOUR OWN RISK.

 # List of Parts Required

  1. Elfin-EW1X  (RS485/Modbus to WiFI Adapter